 Alexios G. Carayannopoulos, DO, MPH, FAAPMR, FAAOE, FFSMB is chief of the departments of physical medicine and rehabilitation at Rhode Island Hospital and Newport Hospital, and chief of the division of physical medicine and rehabilitation of Lifespan Physician Group.
-He also is medical director of the Comprehensive Spine Center at Rhode Island and Newport hospitals, and is a clinical associate professor of neurosurgery at The Warren Alpert Medical School of Brown University.
+He is also a physician at the Norman Prince Spine Institute, and is a clinical associate professor of neurosurgery at The Warren Alpert Medical School of Brown University.

 Dr. Carayannopoulos is board certified in both physical medicine and rehabilitation as well as in pain medicine.
 He completed his residency in physical medicine and rehabilitation at Harvard Medical School and his fellowship in pain medicine at Dartmouth Medical School/Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire.
 He earned a master’s degree in public health from Johns Hopkins University in Baltimore, and obtained special certification in medical acupuncture from Harvard Medical School.